navytux/pygolang/README.rst

 coroutines are provided, and IO is internally organized via libuv__/libev__-based IO scheduler.
-Consequently programs can spawn lots of coroutines cheaply, and modules like `time`, `socket`, `ssl`, `subprocess` etc - all could be used from all coroutines simultaneously, in the same blocking way as if every coroutine was a full OS thread.
+Consequently programs can spawn lots of coroutines cheaply, and modules like `time`, `socket`, `ssl`, `subprocess` etc - all could be used from all coroutines simultaneously, and in the same blocking way as if every coroutine was a full OS thread.
 This gives ability to scale programs without changing concurrency model and existing code.